Keto Thai Curry Meatballs

 Thai Curry Sauce

 I love serving it with my cauliflower rice, chopped cilantro and wedges of lime.
+Another favorite is serving it with the sauce tossed in hearts of palm pasta with a handful of spinach.
+Amazing if you’re a noodle lover!
 If you want more heat, top it with some thai chilis!

 Watch Thai Curry Meatballs Recipe Demo (3:14 minutes)